So You’re Going to Shenzhen!

 Last on our list of border-crossings is probably the most comfortable, yet also the most expensive, the Shekou Port Ferry (蛇口湾).
 This is one of the most convenient options to get to and from the airport, as some Asian airlines will allow you to check your luggage directly at the ferry, and your ferry will also dock directly into the airport (eliminating the need for customs in Hong Kong).
 The only downside is that this option is not 24-hours.

-Additionally, arriving at the Shekou port also has the perk of arriving in one of Shenzhen’s top tourist destinations, SeaWorld.
+Additionally, arriving at the Shekou port also has the perk of arriving at one of Shenzhen’s top tourist destinations, SeaWorld.
 Iconic for its landlocked ship, the Minghua, this is the perfect area for travelers to enjoy live music bars, delicious restaurants, popular shopping centers, and even a light and water show each evening.

-• Operating Hours: 6:30 to 21:30
+- Operating Hours: 6:30 to 21:30

-• Peak Hours: 11:00-14:00, 17:00-20:00
+- Peak Hours: 11:00-14:00, 17:00-20:00

 Easiest Way to Travel from Hong Kong to Shenzhen?